Onboarding New Products

 Product submissions made in the sandbox environment are not persisted or propagated.
 New products submitted in the sandbox will not be visible in your Product Status Report, and they will not be added to the Zalando Catalog.

 Product submissions made during sandbox testing will be subjected to the first stage of automated validation as described in Submission and Validation.
-If you receive an HTTP 200 OK response upon sandbox submission, you can be confident that your JSON is well formed, that you did not omit any required attributes, and so forth.
+If you receive an HTTP 200 OK response upon sandbox submission, you can be confident that your JSON is well formed, that you did not omit any required attributes.
 Additional validation only takes place in the production environment.

 For more information, see the Sandbox section of the Products API Overview.